johnwbyrd/mame/docs/source/techspecs/zbc.rst

 The ZBC (Zero Board Computer) system provides minimal, standardized test environments for all emulatable CPU architectures in MAME.
-Each ZBC variant consists of a CPU, RAM, text display, and semihosting interface, allowing programs to be loaded and executed via quickload with host I/O support.
+Each ZBC variant consists of a CPU, RAM, text display, and semihosting interface, allowing programs to be loaded and executed via ELF loader with host I/O support.

 The zbcgen tool automates the discovery, generation, and maintenance of ZBC definitions, serving as the canonical, comprehensive list of CPU support in